Parents and students have mixed feelings about school reopening plan

-LANSING, MI (WILX) -- Parents and students tell News 10 their biggest worry is the quality of education after Governor Gretchen Whitmer announced her plans Tuesday to reopen classrooms this Fall.
+Parents and students tell News 10 their biggest worry is the quality of education after Governor Gretchen Whitmer announced her plans Tuesday to reopen classrooms this fall.

-The MI Safe Schools Return to School Roadmap plan outlines for schools to start making plans for the fall.
+The Michigan Safe Schools Return to School Roadmap plan outlines the ways in which Michigan schools may start making plans to re-open for the upcoming school year .

-It also requires them to make plans for if it isn't safe for schools to re-open and if learning needs to continue online.
+It also requires them to make plans for if it is not safe for schools to re-open and if learning needs to continue online.

 Amanda Cook has a son in the Olivet School District.